pwang697/alpha-GAIN_2AMM20/README.md

 python train.py
 ```

 - [Sacred](https://github.com/IDSIA/sacred) is used to manage configuration and record logging.
-Results will be automatically saved in `.\\Experiments\\`.
+Results will be automatically saved in a folder named `Experiments`.
 The configuration can be changed with their CLI, i.e. <br>

 ```
 python train.py with dataset="Popular" repetition=100 mr=0.7 hr=0.8 is_fi=True is_dh=True